Facebook e-commerce: the next big thing?

 Facebook had 845 million monthly active users at the end of 2011, far higher than Amazon's 164 million active accounts or the eBay online marketplace's 100 million active users.

 But despite that huge base, Facebook is primarily a way to connect with friends, and not an online shopper's first destination.
 Big retailers including J.C.
-Penney (JCP.N), Gap (GPS.N) and Nordstrom (JWN.N) had previously set up stores on Facebook but shut them after generating few sales.
+Penney, Gap and Nordstrom had previously set up stores on Facebook but shut them after generating few sales.

 That has not stopped venture capital firms from pouring money into rookie companies they think have cracked the code.